Which city is cheaper, Greensboro or Gainesville?

 These are the overall average travel costs for the two destinations.

-If you're trying to decide where to visit between Gainesville or Greensboro, this travel cost comparison can help.
-The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison below can help you decide based on the average prices from other travelers along with your own travel budget.
+If you're trying to decide where to visit between Gainesville or Greensboro, this travel comparison, which includes costs, can help.
+The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison down below can help you decide based on the average prices from other travelers along with your own travel budget.

 Home to the University of Florida as well as Santa Fe College, the town of Gainesville has all of the shopping, entertainment, and restaurants that you could want in a college town - plus easy access to a number of outdoor adventures from canoeing, diving, and kayaking to birding, fishing, hiking, and biking.
 Some of the top features include the Butterfly Rainforest, the Florida Museum of Natural History, the Kanapaha Botanical Gardens, and Devil's Millhopper Geological State Park.

 Greensboro is a moderately sized city in central North Carolina.
 With a population of about 250,000, it is the third largest city in the state.
 It is not a particularly popular tourist destination, but the city's downtown has experienced a revitalization in recent years.
 There are an increasing number of bars, music venues, and restaurants in the area that you can enjoy.
 It's location at the intersection of the major interstates (I-85, I-40 and I-73) mean that many travelers at least pass through this area at some point during their time in North Carolina.